avialxee/photoshop-jsx/README.md

     by clicking Code > Download Zip

 5. Unzip the folder to a desired location and copy your photoshop file inside the unzipped folder.
+If you dont wish to keep the Photoshop file inside the folder follow the Step 4 in [Customize](#customize) and proceed with the next steps.
 6. Open `input.json` file in your favourite text editor and replace the values corrosponding to name.
     ```json
     {